 dZ[x, y] = s’Z[x, PicHeightInSamplesZ – y – 1]

-clockwise_rotation specifies the clockwise rotation of the decoded picture (after applying horizontal or vertical flipping when hor_flip or ver_flip is set).
-The decoded picture is rotated by 360 * clockwise_rotation / 0x10000 degrees or 2 * pi * clockwise_rotation / 0x10000 radians in clockwise direction.
-For example, clockwise_rotation equal to 0 indicates no rotation and clockwise_rotation equal to 0x4000 indicates 90 degrees (pi/2 radians) rotation in clockwise direction. rotate_deg shall be in the range of 0 to 0xFFFF, inclusive.
+clockwise_rotation specifies the recommended clockwise rotation of the decoded picture (after applying horizontal or vertical flipping when hor_flip or ver_flip is set).
+The decoded picture should be rotated by 360 * clockwise_rotation / 0x10000 degrees or 2 * pi * clockwise_rotation / 0x10000 radians in the clockwise direction.
+For example, clockwise_rotation equal to 0 indicates no rotation and clockwise_rotation equal to 0x4000 indicates 90 degrees (pi/2 radians) rotation in clockwise direction. clockwise_rotation shall be in the range of 0 to 0xFFFF, inclusive.

 display_orientation_repetition_period specifies the persistence of the display orientation characteristics SEI message and may specify a picture order count interval within which another display orientation characteristics SEI message or the end of the coded video sequence shall be present in the bitstream.
 The value of display_orientation_repetition_period shall be in the range 0 to 16 384, inclusive.